Japanese in the Philippines: American period and the Post-WWII era

 Davao in Mindanao had a large population of Japanese immigrants who acted as a fifth column, welcoming the Japanese invaders during World War II.
 These Japanese were disliked by the Chinese and hated by the Moros.
 The Moros were judged as "fully capable of dealing with Japanese fifth columnists and invaders alike."
 The Moros were to fight the Japanese invaders when they landed at Davao on Mindanao.
 The Japanese went back to their ships at night to sleep since the Moros struck so much fear into them, even though the Moros were outnumbered by the Japanese.

 For fear of discrimination, some fled to the mountains after World War II while many others changed their names in the attempts to assimilate.
 Many were also killed (c.
 10,000 Japanese Mestizos and Japanese) while others were deported as an act of retaliation.
-Their Japanese identity may take on extremes, some have completely lost their Japanese identity while others have "returned" to Japan, the homeland of their forebears.
+Some Japanese have completely lost their Japanese identity while others have "returned" to Japan, the homeland of their forebears.
 There is also a number of contemporary Japanese-mestizos, not associated with the history of the earlier established ones, born either in the Philippines or Japan.
 These latter are the resultant of unions between Filipinos and recent Japanese immigrants to the Philippines or Japanese and immigrant Filipino workers in Japan.
 Most Japanese mestizos speak Tagalog and/or other Philippine languages.
 They may also be known as Japinos, although this term is considered derogatory by many.
 There are believed to be between 100,000 and 200,000 Japanese-mestizos in the country, but no accurate figure is currently available.
 Thousands of war-displaced ethnic Japanese still live in the country and are denied recognition as Japanese nationals in order to return to Japan.